emersonrp/bindcontrol/README.md

 * Clone this repo, or download the source as a ZIP file and unzip it somewhere[^3]

-* Windows (and possibly Mac) users:  Double-click `BindControl.py` in the top-level folder
+* Double-click `BindControl.py` in the top-level folder in your explorer / file manager / Finder / etc.  This should work if you have Python correctly installed.

-* Mac / Linux users: In a terminal, `cd` to where you put the BindControl source, then `python BindControl.py`.
-Some distributions might need `python3` instead of `python`.
+* Alternatively: In a terminal, `cd` into the `bindcontrol` directory, then:
+    + Windows: `py BindControl.py`
+    + Linux: `./BindControl.py`
+    + MacOS: `python3 BindControl.py`

 ## Credits